Key

 Autism friendly screenings are offered by most cinemas.
 For more information about the these screenings, the cinemas, and how to book, please click on the links below:

-Drop in anytime between 10am and 12pm on the dates listed.
+Drop in anytime between 10am and 12pm on the first Wednesday of each month.

-Each month there is a focus on a particular topic.
+There is a different topic each month.
 However, you can talk with us about any other sexual health and relationships topics.

 There is no cost.
 Free Condoms and sexually transmitted infection (STI) test kits are available at all sessions!